How the Australian Tax System Works — Brackets, GST & PAYG Explained (2026)

 The “tax is complicated” assumption

-Most everyday tax in Australia involves four moving pieces: how much was earned, how much was withheld through the year, what deductions can be claimed, and what offsets apply.
-Everything else — capital gains, business income, foreign tax credits, complex investment structures — sits on top of that base layer for the minority who need it.
+Everyday tax in Australia comes down to four moving parts: how much you earned, how much was withheld during the year, what you can claim as deductions, and which offsets apply.
+Everything else – capital gains, business income, foreign tax credits, complicated investment structures – sits on top of that base layer, and only the minority who need it ever touch it.

-Here’s the thing the system gets credit and blame for in equal measure.
-The ATO has substantial data-matching capability — employers report PAYG withholding, banks report interest, brokers report dividends, Services Australia reports payments.
-So most income reporting is essentially pre-filled into the return before the taxpayer touches it.
-The taxpayer’s job is to verify, add anything missing, and claim deductions.
+This is the part of the system that gets praised and cursed in equal measure.
+The ATO has serious data-matching power.
+Employers report PAYG withholding.
+Banks report interest.
+Brokers report dividends.
+Services Australia reports payments.
+So by the time you open your return, most of your income is already sitting there, pre-filled.
+Your job is to check it, add anything that’s missing, and claim your deductions.

-The authoritative starting point for almost any tax question is the ATO website, which has extensive plain-English guidance for individuals and small business — substantially more accessible than its reputation suggests.
+For almost any tax question, start at the ATO website.
+It carries extensive plain-English guidance for individuals and small business, and it’s a good deal more usable than its reputation suggests.

 The shape of Australian income tax

 Australian income tax is progressive.
-There’s a tax-free threshold below which no tax is paid; above that, income is taxed in brackets at progressively higher rates, with each bracket’s rate applying only to the portion of income within that bracket.
-The current brackets are published on the ATO’s individual income tax rates page and they’re adjusted periodically by legislation.
+There’s a tax-free threshold below which you pay no tax.
+Above it, your income is taxed in brackets, and each bracket’s rate applies only to the slice of income that falls inside it.
+The current brackets are published on the ATO’s individual income tax rates page, and they get adjusted from time to time by legislation.

-Tax residency status changes the brackets.
-Non-residents don’t get the tax-free threshold and pay tax from the first dollar at higher rates.
-The full residency test is covered in our tax residency article.
+Your residency status changes the brackets.
+Non-residents miss out on the tax-free threshold and pay tax from the very first dollar, at higher rates.
+We cover the full residency test in our tax residency article.

 PAYG withholding – the system most workers actually see

-Most Australian employees experience the tax system primarily through Pay As You Go (PAYG) withholding.
-The employer estimates the tax payable on each pay packet using ATO-published withholding tables, withholds that amount, and remits it to the ATO.
-By year end, the employee’s withheld total is — for most employees — close to but not exactly equal to actual annual liability.
+If you’re an employee, this is where you meet the tax system.
+Pay As You Go (PAYG) withholding works like this: your employer estimates the tax due on each pay packet using the ATO’s published withholding tables, takes that amount out, and sends it to the ATO.
+Come year end, the total they’ve withheld is usually close to your actual annual liability – close, but rarely exact.

-The TFN declaration is where most PAYG settings get configured at the start of employment — covered in our TFN article.
+Most of your PAYG settings get locked in at the start of a job through the TFN declaration – we walk through that in our TFN article.

 The tax return as reconciliation

-The annual tax return is, fundamentally, a reconciliation.
-It compares actual income to actual tax obligations, accounts for deductions and offsets, and produces either a refund (over-withheld) or a tax bill (under-withheld).
-Most working Australians end up in refund territory because PAYG estimates tend to slightly over-withhold for typical patterns.
+At heart, your annual tax return is a reconciliation.
+It lines up your actual income against your actual tax owed, factors in deductions and offsets, and spits out one of two results: a refund if too much was withheld, or a bill if too little was.
+Most working Australians land in refund territory, because PAYG tends to slightly over-withhold for typical pay patterns.

-The lodgment process is covered in detail in our tax return lodgment article, which walks through who has to lodge, who can opt for non-lodgment advice, and how the process works.
+We cover the lodgment process in detail in our tax return lodgment article, which walks through who has to lodge, who can opt for non-lodgment advice, and how the whole thing works.

 Deductions and the data-matching reality

-Records are required to substantiate deductions.
-The general rule is keep records for five years from lodgment.
-Without records, deductions can be denied even if they were legitimate.
+You need records to back up a deduction.
+The general rule is to keep them for five years from lodgment.
+Without records, a claim can be knocked back even when it was perfectly legitimate.

 GST and the Medicare Levy